Upgrade Classic SLOs

 To upgrade a Classic SLO to SLO

-1. Check the comprehensive list of Upgrading Metrics.
+1. Check the comprehensive list in Upgrading Metrics.

 2. Use the Metric selector conversion guide.

-Based on the complexity of the metric expression, you might need to adapt the DQL converter manually.
+For complex metric expressions, you might need to adapt the DQL queries manually.

-2. Upgrade the entity selector to the corresponding DQL statement.
-For more information, see DQL Best practices.
+2. Convert the entity selectors to the corresponding DQL statement.
+For more information, see DQL best practices.

 The following table shows the typical entity selectors for Classic SLOs and their equivalent in DQL.